SAFE FOOD HANDLING PRACTICES AND PRACTICES FOR HANDLING FRUITS AND VEGETABLES

 • Do not soak or store produce in standing water or ice.

-• Chlorine can be used in wash water for produce such as apples, nectarines, plums, cherries, grapes, leafy greens, peppers, tomatoes, peas, melons, cabbage, green onions, cucumbers and zucchini.
+• Use chlorine in the wash water for produce such as apples, nectarines, plums, cherries, grapes, leafy greens, peppers, tomatoes, peas, melons, cabbage, green onions, cucumbers, and zucchini.

-• The temperature of wash water shall be maintained between 12.8 ° C and 48.9 ° C, which is when chlorine dissolved in will be most effective.
-If the water is colder the produce, then the plant and human pathogens would get sucked into the fruit which cannot then be removed by chlorine.
+• Maintain the temperature of the wash water between 12.8 °C and 48.9 °C, as chlorine works most effectively within this range.
+If the wash water is colder than the produce, plant and human pathogens can be drawn into the fruit, where chlorine cannot remove them.

-• The disinfectant solution can be prepared by adding the measured mix of chlorine into potable water.
+• Prepare the disinfectant solution by adding a measured amount of chlorine to potable water.
 The concentration of chlorine solution will vary with the type of produce.

 • The table shows recommended chlorine solution concentration for some of the fresh produce.
 A minimum contact time of 1 minute is required to ensure all the pathogens are killed.
 Chlorine test strips can be used to test the chlorine concentration.